3mdeb/news-and-ideas/post.md

                   CONTENTS, READONLY
 ```

-The most important for us are of course name, VMA (base
+The most important for us is of course name, VMA (base
-address), size and offset in file.
+address), size and offset in the file.
 LMA is rarely different
 than VMA so usually not relevant.
 As we see, names are
 arbitrary and the flags are defining section features, but
 it's rather relevant in security analysis.
-In most cases
+In most cases,
 initialized data sections are most interesting to us here,
-so that we can translate preinitialized data RVA to location
+so that we can translate pre-initialized data RVA to the location
-in file so that we can peek it (e.g. using hexdump).
+in the file so that we can peek it (e.g. using hexdump).
 That's
 because for each address based instruction some meaningful
 name would be printed (usually label + offset, for calls
 to dynamic libraries the name of call and library name).
-Note that all addresses here are noted in hexdecimal.
+Note that all addresses here are noted in hexadecimal.

 Calling `objdump -d` will print disassembly of whole binary
 So it's better to limit output.
 You may use
-`--start-address=offset` parameter or `less` and start from looking for function name (function labels are usually
+`--start-address=offset` parameter or `less` and start from
+looking for function name (function labels are usually
-included even in REALEASE binaries).
-For debug binaries you
+included even in RELEASE binaries).
+For debug binaries, you
 may consider `-s` option to mix disassembly with source
 code.